Rohini-Koli9/RealTimeWhiteBoard/README.md

 ## How to Use

-1. Visit the [Stream Board App](https://your-app-link-here) and create a new board or join an existing one by entering the same URL.
+1. Visit the [StreamBoard App](https://your-app-link-here) and create a new board or join an existing one by entering the same URL.

 2. Start drawing, adding text, uploading sticky notes, and collaborating in real-time with other users.